joomla/joomla-cms/tests/Codeception/README.md

 ### Abstract

 These are the Joomla 4 API (webservices) tests.
+To run these tests on OSX you will need to install the GNU Sed package with `brew install gnu-sed`

 ### Installation